 Street sweeping serves as part of the City's Clean Water Program to control and improve water quality.
 Motorized sweeping removes visible and invisible debris from the streets before it goes into the storm drains.
 Visible debris, such as paper and leaves, can collect in the gutters, which block stormwater facilities and can cause localized flooding during heavy rains.
 Invisible debris, such as metal particles and other hazardous waste products left by passing vehicles, threaten the health of fish and other aquatic life.
-Effective January 2013, the schedule for street sweeping along PCH is weekly on Fridays, which is intended to improve safety for the many cyclists and beachgoers who utilize the highway on weekends.
+Street sweeping along PCH is conducted weekly on Fridays, which is intended to improve safety for the many cyclists and beachgoers who utilize the highway on weekends.

-Most of the street sweeping is done between the hours of 2 to 7 a.m. as indicated on the street sweeping schedule.
-Currently, the City does not have an ordinance restricting parking on public roadways on street sweeping days.
+Most of the street sweeping is done between the hours of 2:00 to 7:00 AM, as indicated on the street sweeping schedule.
+The City does not have an ordinance restricting parking on public roadways on street sweeping days.
 Residents and business owners are requested, however, to use off-street parking on these days whenever possible.

-Every Friday: Pacific Coast Highway from Topanga Canyon Road to Decker Canyon Road
+Every Friday: PCH, from Topanga Cyn Blvd to Decker Cyn Rd

-First Monday: City roads from the eastern city limit west toward Las Flores Road
+First Monday: City roads from the eastern city limit west toward Las Flores Rd

-Second Monday: City roads from Rambla Vista west toward Cavalleri Road, including Malibu Country Estates, Malibu Cove Colony, Latigo Canyon Road, and Zuma View
+Second Monday: City roads from Rambla Vista west toward Cavalleri Rd, including Malibu Country Estates, Malibu Cove Colony, Latigo Cyn Rd, and Zuma View

-Third Wednesday: City roads from Point Dume west toward Broad Beach Road, including the Malibu West area
+Third Wednesday: City roads from Point Dume west toward Broad Beach Rd, including the Malibu West area

 NOTE: Private streets and County roads are out of the City's jurisdiction and are not maintained through this program.